pefreeman/36-290/README.md

 Data to be analyzed by students for their final projects are placed into PROJECT_DATASETS.

-Class materials (notes and labs) are to be found in MATERIALS.
+Lecture slides are to be found in LECTURES.